Top 5 Energy Myths

 Myth #5: It takes more energy to switch lights off and on again than it does to keep them running.
 Plus, turning lights on and off frequently shortens their life span.

 Fact: Not true on either point.
-The savings associated with shutting down power – even for a few moments – makes it worth the effort to flip the switch when you leave a room.
+The savings associated with shutting down power – even for a few moments – make it worth the effort to flip the switch when you leave a room.
 And with improvements in technology, lights are much less temperamental about such things as switching frequency.
 So flip away.